Have a question not listed here? Please send it our way: email@example.com.

 - The Duveneck Site Council is a group of elected parents who meet with Principal Crane and focus on the classroom experience of our children.
 They bring up concerns about the curriculum and/or physical facilities.

 Why separate organizations?
 The roles performed by PiE and PTA used to be merged — but a PAUSD (Palo Alto Unified School District) ruling in 2002 (intended to create more funding equality between PAUSD schools) mandated this division of responsibilities (see the PiE FAQ for more details).
 The Site Council is required by the California Education Code.

 Q: How can I donate to the PTA?
 Is there a set amount that we’re asked to contribute?
-A: Check out the Duveneck PTA BTS packet.
-You can fill it out (and donate) as many times as you like!
+A: Keep an eye out for our Back to School packet!

 Q: Where do my PTA membership fees go?
 A: It costs $10 to become an active, voting member of the Duveneck PTA Association.
 The majority of the fee goes to the California State PTA, which provides the insurance which allows the Duveneck PTA to operate.

 Q: If I donate money to the PTA or buy Just Parties tickets, where does it go?
 A: Parent annual donations enable the PTA to directly fund important areas that directly support our kids and enrich their experience:

 - Classroom materials: Back-to-School supplies, art supplies, math supplies, books, classroom technology